Point-in-time restore for block blobs

 The time that it takes to restore a set of data is based on the number of write and delete operations made during the restore period.
-For example, an account with one million objects with 3,000 objects added per day and 1,000 objects deleted per day will require approximately two hours to restore to a point 30 days in the past.
+For example, an account with one million blobs with 3,000 blobs added per day and 1,000 blobs deleted per day will require approximately two hours to restore to a point 30 days in the past.
 A retention period and restoration more than 90 days in the past would not be recommended for an account with this rate of change.

 Permissions for point-in-time restore

 To initiate a restore operation, a client must have write permissions to all containers in the storage account.
 To grant permissions to authorize a restore operation with Azure Active Directory (Azure AD), assign the Storage Account Contributor role to the security principal at the level of the storage account, resource group, or subscription.